top of page

 A Safer and More Efficient Odorization Solution

+The main benefit of a truck-bed-transported odorizer is simplicity.
 By securing the odorizer in the truck bed during transport and deploying it with a hydraulic liftgate, Burgess Pipeline Services can provide temporary odorization support without adding the risks and complexity of towing a trailer odorizer.

 This approach helps improve: